K1utzer/Chess.com-bot/README.md

 if ```legit=False``` the bot will take no pause

-The first 6 moves will be without pause.

 **You have to do some settings on chess.com:**
 * White always on the bottom